Education in the United Kingdom: Timeline of introduction of Compulsory Education

+History

+Education was listed as a charitable purpose by the Parliament of England in the Charitable Uses Act 1601.

+Public schools, and the universities of Oxford and Cambridge, for example through English public school football games and the Cambridge rules established in 1848, played a significant role in the development of modern sports, which shaped British sports that spread worldwide.

 Stages

 In each country there are five stages of education: early years, primary, secondary, further education (FE) and higher education (HE).
 The law states that full-time education is compulsory for all children between the ages of 5 (4 in Northern Ireland) and 16.
 In England, compulsory education or training was extended to 18 in 2015.
-This full-time education does not need to be at a school and some parents choose to home educate.
-Before they reach compulsory school age, children can be educated at nursery if parents wish; the four governments all provide some form of universally available education for children from the age of three years old.
-Further education is non-compulsory, and covers non-advanced education which can be taken at further (including tertiary) education colleges and higher education institutions (HEIs).
-The fifth stage, higher education, is study beyond A levels or BTECs (and their equivalent) which, for most full-time students, takes place in HEIs such as universities and colleges.
+Before they reach compulsory school age, children can be educated at nursery; the four governments all provide universal funding for children from the age of three years old or younger.

+Further education is non-compulsory, and covers advanced education which can be taken at further (including tertiary) education colleges and higher education institutions (HEIs).
+The fifth stage, higher education, is study beyond A-levels or BTECs (and their equivalent) which, for most full-time students, takes place in HEIs such as universities and colleges.

-The National Curriculum, established in 1988, initially provided a framework for education in England and Wales between the ages of 5 and 18.
-Although the curriculum is compulsory, some private schools, home educators and (in England) academies and free schools design their own curricula.
+The National Curriculum, established in 1988, provides a framework for education in England between the ages of 5 and 16.
+Although the curriculum is compulsory, some private schools, home educators, academies and free schools design their own curricula.
 Following devolution in 1999, the Welsh Government took responsibility for education in Wales and the curriculum began to differ from that of England.
 The National Curriculum for Wales was established and is now being succeeded by the Curriculum for Wales.

 In Scotland, the equivalent is the Curriculum for Excellence.
 Scotland's qualifications system of National 4/5s, Highers and Advanced Highers are very similar to Advanced Subsidiary (AS) and Advanced Level (A2) courses in England.

 The Northern Ireland Curriculum is a separate system.

 Further education

 Further education (FE) refers to post-secondary education in England and Wales.
-FE covers a wide curriculum of study and apprenticeships, including A-levels, BTEC, NVQ, and others, ranging from entry level to top level (3, equivalent to A level) that leads to higher education.
-The sixth form is post-16 study taken after completing GCSE (General Certificate of Secondary Education) at school; academic further education are generally offered by sixth form colleges or by 11–18 schools with an attached sixth form.
-Further education colleges generally provide a wider curriculum and more vocational education, although not limited to it.
+FE may include the study of apprenticeships, A-levels, BTEC, International Baccalaureate, NVQ or others, ranging from entry level to the highest level (Level 3, equivalent to A-level) and aim to prepare students for higher education.
+The sixth form is one type of FE, which includes post-16 study that is undertaken after completing GCSE (General Certificate of Secondary Education).
+Sixth form may be offered by sixth form colleges or by schools which teach the 11–18 age-range and have an attached sixth form.
+Further education colleges generally provide a wider curriculum and have a wider range of options for FE, including vocational forms of education (such as NVQs).
 Tertiary colleges provide both academic and vocational courses.